stephencweiss/stephencharlesweiss.com/content/blog/2019-08-21/overflow-and-absolute-position.md

 ![Modal With Internal Scroll](https://media.giphy.com/media/mCav2dQLzz8izi3jrZ/giphy.gif)

 P.S.
-I told a friend I’d made a Modal that had an internal scroll.
+I told a friend I'd made a Modal that had an internal scroll.
 His response?
 “Wince.
-Maybe that shouldn’t be a modal then?”
+Maybe that shouldn't be a modal then?”
 Touché.
-None-the-less, this was my first blush with an interesting quirk of fixed position elements and overflow and I’ll never apologize for an opportunity to learn.
+None-the-less, this was my first blush with an interesting quirk of fixed position elements and overflow and I'll never apologize for an opportunity to learn.

 # Footnotes
 * <sup>1</sup> [css - Absolute positioned div with overflow auto causing child absolute div to be cut off | Stack Overflow](https://stackoverflow.com/questions/7590772/absolute-positioned-div-with-overflow-auto-causing-child-absolute-div-to-be-cut)